 Securing narcissistic supply keeps a narcissist’s false self working in an automatic cycle: project the false self, receive the supply, empower and strengthen the false self, and repeat.

-A narcissist is often revealed during a time of crisis, conflict, or high stress.
-When they’re pressured, and it’s hard for them to control their emotions, their lack of empathy is exposed.
-When they feel threatened, they go for the “win”, even if it threatens important relationships.
+Narcissists often reveal themselves during times of crisis, conflict, or high stress.
+When they’re pressured, it’s hard for them to control their emotions, and their lack of empathy is exposed.
+When they feel threatened, they go for the “win”, even if it threatens significant relationships.
 What’s said or done won’t matter.
 Winning matters.
 High-pressure situations show how shallow their emotional connections are.
 Our shame, humiliation, and embarrassment are their narcissistic supply.

 How to deny the supply

 “Not responding”(aka “shutting up,” or “not taking the bait”) works because it removes the possibility of giving emotional feedback and responses.
-Emotionally responding is a form of “narcissistic supply.”
-Giving a narcissist any amount of emotional response validates and affirms their perspectives and behavior.
+Emotionally responding is a form of narcissistic supply.
+Giving a narcissist any amount of emotional response validates and affirms their thoughts, beliefs, and behavior.
 They thrive on any and all interaction and attention, especially when you become emotionally unhinged during the interaction.
 Narcissistic supply makes a narcissist a stronger narcissist.

-If my mother (or anyone) pushes my buttons in an attempt to trigger an emotional response from me, I do not take the bait, I do not pick up the proffered tug-of-war rope, and my mouth remains shut.
+When someone pushes my buttons in an attempt to trigger an emotional response from me, I will not take the bait, I do not pick up the proffered tug-of-war rope, and my mouth remains shut.
 I deny them their narcissistic supply.
 I do this consistently and repeatedly because it indicates that I’m OK with whatever they think or do and that I will not react.
 The reaction is what they’re looking for, hoping for, and waiting for.
 The reaction is their narcissistic supply.

 Not engaging, not defending, and not arguing back, requires mindfulness and practice, and it’s worth the time and effort to learn how to do this.
-Knowing how to control your responses, also known as “regulating your emotions,” is also part of the process of learning how to “positively detach” and also to maintain your boundaries.
+Knowing how to control your responses, and having “emotional control,” is part of the process of learning how to “positively detach” and maintain your boundaries.